Tsawwassen/Large-Box-App/README.md

       - Use text area.
       - Confirm that cells are split by TAB character.
       - Confirm that each line is a new request.
-  2. Create working label
+  2. Create working label.
       - Display given information in 1" x 2" box.
       - use CSS to print each box on its own page.
   3. Put steps 1 and 2 together.
+      - Once the app is working, add some bootstrap classes to clean up the input form, and other pages if needed.
+  4. Test process locally.
+      - Are the expected number of labels getting printed?
+      - Are the labels printing the correct information?
+      - Are the box dimensions getting swapped if needed?
-  4. Test app.
+  5. Test app.
       - Confirm the label layout is clear, large, uses space neatly.
-      - Get feed back from user on working process
+      - Get feedback from user on working process

 *Double check the default box type.
 **Check labels that are being used.